rorm-orm/rorm/docs/docs/rorm/model_declaration.md

 ## Annotations
 Annotations are the extra information defined in the `#[rorm(..)]` attributes.
-Some of them map directly to SQL annotations while other are purly for orm purposes.
+Some of them map directly to SQL annotations while other are purely for orm purposes.

 ### `autoincrement`
 The `autoincrement` annotation instructs the database to populate the field using a running counter when creating the rows of this model.

 ```rust
 #[derive(rorm::Model)]